 Q. Can we call other board members to talk about who we think might make a good president?

-A. The Texas Open Meetings Act requires a school board to conduct an open meeting, pursuant to proper notice, whenever a quorum of the board discusses or takes action on public business, unless the board is deliberating a topic that falls within an explicit exception to the Act.
-A meeting may occur even if a quorum is not gathered in a single location, and board members can violate the Open Meetings Act by meeting in groups of less than a quorum or telephoning each other for the purpose of discussing public business.
-Although an individual might express to other members his or her interest in filling a position, or a member might express an interest in nominating or supporting another member for an office, discussions promoting an individual for office or seeking support for that individual might be construed as deliberations among a quorum of the board outside a properly posted public meeting.
+A. Communicating with other board members about matters of school business outside of a properly posted meeting is not recommended due to the potential for violating the Texas Open Meetings Act (OMA).
+The OMA requires a school board to conduct an open meeting, after proper notice, whenever a quorum of the board discusses or takes action on public business.
+A meeting may occur even if a quorum is not gathered in a single location, and board members can inadvertently violate the OMA even when engaging in communications involving less than a quorum to discuss public business.
+Although an individual might wish to express to other members his or her interest in filling a position or nominating or supporting another member for an office, such discussions promoting an individual for office or seeking support for that individual might be construed as deliberations among a quorum of the board outside a properly posted public meeting.

 Q. Can we nominate more than one person for a particular office?